Did you know?

 Reproduction

 Umbrella shells reproduce sexually, and the snail’s eggs are laid in a ribbon-like mass attached to rocks or other hard surfaces.
-The eggs hatch into tiny snails, called veligers, which drift with the currents before settling down and growing their own shells.

 Threats

-Umbrella shells are not considered to be endangered.
+They are not considered to be endangered.
 Still, they can be threatened by human activities such as pollution, overfishing, and destruction of their habitats, as well as by natural events like typhoons and climate change.

 Most experts think habit loss and declining water quality are the umbrella shell’s main threats.
+It’s important to be aware of them and take the right steps to protect them and conserve the ocean.

-Facts about Umbrella Shells
+5 More Interesting Facts About Umbrella Shells

 FAQs